Primer (cosmetics): Variations

-There are different kinds of cosmetic primers such as foundation primer, eyelid primer, under-eye primer, lip primer, and mascara primer.
+There are different kinds of cosmetic primers, such as foundation primer, eyelid primer, under-eye primer, lip primer, mascara primer, and mattifying primers.

 A foundation primer may work like a moisturizer, or it may absorb oil with salicylic acid to aid in creating a less oily, more matte appearance.
 Some contain antioxidants such as A, C, and E, or other ingredients such as grape seed extract and green tea extract.
 There are water-based and silicon-based foundation primers.
 Ingredients may include cyclomethicone and dimethicone.
-Some primers do not contain preservative, oil or fragrance.
+Some primers do not contain preservatives, oil or fragrance.
 Some may also have sun protection factor (SPF).
 Some foundation primers are tinted to even out or improve skin tone or color.
-Others give a pearlized finish to make the complexion more light reflective.
-There are also foundation primers which are mineral-based primers, which contain mica and silica.
+Others give a pearlized finish to make the complexion more light-reflective.
+There are also foundation primers, which are mineral-based primers which contain mica and silica.

-Eyelid or eye shadow primers are similar, but made specifically for use near the eyes.
+Eyelid or eye shadow primers are similar but made specifically for use near the eyes.
 An eyelid primer may help even the color of the lid and upper eye area, may reduce oiliness, may add shimmer, or inversely may mattify.
 Eye primers aid in the smooth application of eye shadow, prevent it from accumulating in eyelid creases, and improve its longevity.

-Eye shadow primers are applied to the eyelid and lower eye area prior to the application of eye shadow.
-They even out the skin tone of the eyelids hide eyelid veins, and smooth out the skin of the eyelids.
+Eye shadow primers are applied to the eyelid and lower eye area before the application of eye shadow.
+They even out the skin tone of the eyelids, hide eyelid veins, and smooth out the skin of the eyelids.
 Eye shadow primers help with the application of eye shadows.
 They intensify the color of the eye shadows and keep them from smearing or creasing by reducing the oiliness of the lids.
-Some eye shadows even state in the instruction sheet, that they are recommended for usage over the eye shadow primer.
+Some eye shadows even state in the instruction sheet that they are recommended for usage over the eye shadow primer.
 There is a real difference in the eye shadow color and time of wear when it is used over the primer on bare skin.
 The effect of eye shadow primers is not limited to eye shadows.
-They also work for eye liners and eye shadow bases.
+They also work for eyeliner and eye shadow bases.